PennyLaneAI/pennylane-qiskit/README.rst

 ===============

-Once the PennyLane-Qiskit plugin is installed, the three provided Qiskit devices can be accessed straight away in PennyLane.
+Once the PennyLane-Qiskit plugin is installed, the three provided Qiskit devices can be accessed straightaway in PennyLane.

 You can instantiate a ``'qiskit.aer'`` device for PennyLane with: